FAQ

 Can I migrate between adapters?

 Yes—your code stays the same.
-Jobs in-queue during migration will be lost, so drain queues first in production.
+Important: drain queues first to avoid losing in-flight jobs.

 Troubleshooting